austindatamanagement/PythonExportThreadingADWC/README.md

+Updated - June 5, 2019
+By Megha Gajbhiye

-# Exporting from tables in Autonomous Database to text file in Object Storage
+# Exporting from tables in Autonomous Database to text file in Object Storage using Threads.

 ## Objectives